jll63/openmethods.d/README.md

 extend libraries to a degree that virtual member functions cannot provide.

-If a function is missing from the matrix library - say, `transpose` -, it can be added it without changing the library's code.
+If a function is missing from the matrix library - say, `transpose` -, it can be added without changing the library's code.
 I can vary the implementation of `transpose` depending on its exact type - transposing a diagonal matrix is a no-op.